ivanlieu/gcp-audio-transcribe/README.md

 In the function `transcribeRequest()` in `transcribe_audio.py`, speech recognition can be enhanced in transcriptions by using [speech adaptation][speech-adapt].
 This uses `speech.SpeechContext()` and can be applied by uncommenting this section of code.
 For further refinement of speech recognition accuracy, [speech adaptation boost][speech-adapt-boost] can be applied to an enabled speech adaptation speech request by uncommenting `speech_contexts = [speechContexts]` in `transcribe_audio.py` and assigning phrases and weights.
 (Speech adaptation boost is a beta feature and requires beta access to use)

 ## Required Packages
 Package versions listed were used to build the program on python 3.7.
 Newer versions should work, if not, match package versions here.
-Requires the [Google Cloud SDK][cloud-sdk] to be installed.
+Requires [Google Cloud SDK][cloud-sdk] to be installed.
 | Package | Version |
 | ------- | ------- |
 | [python-docx][pyDocx] | 0.8.11 |